 A 90-mile week-long trip circling of Washington’s most remote volcano and visiting some of the prettiest areas in the Glacier Peak Wilderness.
 A must-do for avid hikers that won’t disappoint.

 The route follows many miles of excellent trails but can entail climbing the peak, climbing lesser peaks in the region, traveling cross-country, and following a number of brushy climber’s trails.
 The route yoyos between valleys populated by old-growth monsters and ridges with views of the infinite.

 Distance: 90 miles.
 Vertical Gain: 18,000 feet

-Additional Information: Steve Fox walked this route with a group of us from Chelan County and posted information and a map of the route at this link.
-We’ve also pasted the information at the end of this post.
+Additional Information: Steve Fox walked this route with a group of us from Chelan County.
+We’ve pasted the information from his personal site at the end of this post.

 Map: The topo map below was prepared by Steve Fox.

 Leave It Better Than You Found It.
 This should be every outdoor user’s goal.
 Pick up trash left by others, pull some noxious weeds along your route, throw branches over unwanted spur trails, don’t ride or walk wet trails when you’re leaving ruts/footprints deeper than ¼ inch…